saidsay-so/fancy/book/src/service/README.md

 # Service

-The service does the communication part between hardware and software, by sending the commands received from the D-Bus API to the ACPI.
+The service does the communication between hardware and software, by sending the commands received from the D-Bus API to the ACPI.

 ## D-Bus API